pytest-dev/pyfakefs/docs/troubleshooting.rst

 Generally, mixing objects in the real filesystem and the fake filesystem is problematic and better avoided.

+.. note:: This problem only happens in Python versions up to 3.10.
+In Python 3.11, `pathlib` has been restructured so that a pathlib path no longer contains a reference to the original filesystem accessor, and it can safely be used in the fake filesystem.

 .. _`multiprocessing`: https://docs.python.org/3/library/multiprocessing.html
 .. _`subprocess`: https://docs.python.org/3/library/subprocess.html